chiffa/Image_pipe/dev_log.md

 In order to avoid the generator once-consumed property, use multiple pass-through objects in dicts.
 That will also make it for an easy debugging in the end

+## Formalism:
+Can we replace the in_channel, out_channel, log_channel with actual bindings to the variables?
+Right now, we are using an explicit dict for scope passing - could we rather use the function names?

+What I am trying is basically to make flow control explicit by using an assembly-line model.
+The sort-coming is that I am using words, so I am using a lot Python interpreter errors and IDEs power.

+A way around it is to hack the pipeline in the same manner as the guy who wrote hy (py-lisp)